UMNET-perfSONAR/pssid-data-pipeline/README.md

 ```

 ### Step 5: Configure Logstash
-1. Create a `logstash-pipeline` directory with a `logstash.conf` file
-2. Use the provided sample configuration in the `logstash-pipeline` directory as a starting point
+1. Use the provided logstash.conf in the `logstash-pipeline` directory of this repository as a starting point.
+You can revise this file later to meet your testing needs.
-3. Edit `logstash.yml` to mount your pipeline directory:
+2. Edit `logstash.yml` to mount your pipeline directory:

 ```yaml
 # TODO: mount your pipeline directory into the container.
 USE ABSOLUTE PATH!